 - §1.
-The City shall provide, as the base plan, the State Health Benefits Program (SHBP), New Jersey Horizon Direct 15/25 Plan to full-time employees.
-In the event the full-time employee chooses a plan with a higher premium, the full-time employee shall pay the difference in the premium between the NJ Direct 15/25 Plan and the plan selected.
-No reimbursements or compensation will be paid in the event an full-time employee chooses a plan with a lower premium than the NJ Direct 15/25 Plan.
+The City shall provide, as the base plan, the State Health Benefits Program (SHBP), New Jersey Horizon Direct 15/25 Plan.
+In the event the employee chooses a plan with a higher premium, the employee shall pay the difference in the premium between the NJ Direct 15/25 Plan and the plan selected.
+No reimbursements or compensation will be paid in the event an employee chooses a plan with a lower premium than the NJ Direct 15/25 Plan.
 The City retains the unilateral right to select the insurance carrier or to be self-insured for the provision of any health benefits, so long as the overall level of benefits or administrative procedures is substantially similar to the plans and coverages provided from time to time under the current plan. - §2.
-The City shall provide a generic prescription plan for full-time employees and their eligible dependents.
-A federally approved generic equivalent, if available, will be dispensed for name brand unless an full-time employee's physician specifically requires name brand.
-A full-time employee who receives name brand when generic is available shall pay the cost difference between the name brand and generic, except if the attending physician specifies no substitute for name brand.
-This cost will not be applied to the full-time employee's deductible.
+The City shall provide a generic prescription plan for employees and their eligible dependents.
+A federally approved generic equivalent, if available, will be dispensed for name brand unless an employee's physician specifically requires name brand.
+An employee who receives name brand when generic is available shall pay the cost difference between the name brand and generic, except if the attending physician specifies no substitute for name brand.
+This cost will not be applied to the employee's deductible.
 The co-pays are as follows: